How to Plant, Care and Prune Cotinus coggygria, commonly known as Smoketree, Smoke Bush Or Wig Tree

 Where To Plant And How To Grow Smoketree / Smoke Bush

 It tolerates most soil types but grows best in well-drained, fertile, humus-rich soil that is moist.
-Due to this versatility, smoketrees can be planted in rocky coastal soils.
+Avoid waterlogged areas.
+Prefers slightly acidic to neutral pH (6.0-7.0).
+Due to this versatility, smoketrees can be planted in rocky coastal soils and is adaptable to poor sandy soil types.
 So long at the location is free-draining and with sun, the smoketree will do well.

-Add rich organic compost every spring or top-dress with a mix of slow-release fertilizer.
-Once established, water moderately.
+For poor soil conditions, add rich organic compost every spring or top-dress with a mix of slow-release balanced fertilizer (10-10-10).
+Avoid over-fertilizing, which can reduce flowering.

-If allowing the smoketree to grow into its natural habit, no pruning is necessary.
-With the exception, of course, of removing any deadwood or damaged stems in spring.
-Any routine pruning to remove straggly or overcrowding should also be done during the spring season.
+If allowing the smoketree to grow into its natural habit, little pruning is necessary annually.
+With the exception, of course, of removing any deadwood or damaged stems.
+Any routine pruning to remove straggly or overcrowding should also be done late winter or early spring before new growth.
+Cutting back 6 to 12 inches can encourage large, colourful leaves but will reduce flowering.

 It is best to keep remedial pruning for mature smoketrees be done over two years rather than in one session.